 When the new 'direct route' to London opened on 1st June 1888 the station was slightly resited to

-accomodate the extra platforms.
+accommodate the extra platforms.
 Space for the new line had been very restricted, and with a need

 to provide adequate banking against possible subsidence, an impressive series of brick

 built blind arches were constructed, which necessitated a speed restriction due to a tight curve.